davisRoman/git_dag/intro_to_the_dag.md

 - Couldn't we have merged master into feature?

 > Note: But as much as we fight it, it still happens.
-Have you heard of `continous integration`?
+Have you heard of continous integration techniques?

 - So now that the feature branch is merged, let's get rid of it.